 Plywood should be one of your first considerations when creating any cabinet, whether for a kitchen or any other space in your house.
 But if you’re new to woodworking, you may end up buying the wrong type of materials that can destroy the whole project.

-So, our woodworking experts have researched everything you need to know about cabinet plywood grades to ensure you use the right one.
+So, I created this guide to tell you everything you need to know about cabinet plywood grades, ensuring you use the right one.

 What is Cabinet-Grade Plywood and What Kind of Wood is it?